 Feeding Frequency: Several feedings per day - This fish should be fed a rich and diverse diet to promote good coloration.

-This tetra is easy to care for provided the water is kept clean.
-Aquariums are closed systems and regardless on size all need some maintenance.
-Over time decomposing organic matter, nitrates, and phosphate build up and the water hardness increases due to evaporation.
-To combat these ever changing conditions water should be replaced on a regular basis, especially if the tank is densely stocked.
-At least 25 - 50% of the tank water should be replaced every other week.
+This tetra is easy to care for provided their water is kept clean.
+Aquariums are closed systems, and regardless of size, all need some maintenance.
+Over time, decomposing organic matter, nitrates, and phosphate build up and water hardness increases due to evaporation.
+To combat these ever-changing conditions, water should be replaced on a regular basis, especially if the tank is densely stocked.
+At least 25 to 50% of the tank water should be replaced every other week.

 Water Changes: Bi-weekly

-These fish are adaptable and will thrive in most well-maintained tanks.
-They are fairly hardy and a school of six will do best in a 15 - 20 gallon aquarium.
-It does look particularly effective in a heavily-planted setup.
-It can appear a little washed out the decor is too sparse.
-A few hiding places would be appreciated and these fish also prefer more dimly lit tanks.
+Lemon Tetras are adaptable fish and will thrive in most well-maintained tanks.
+They are fairly hardy, and a school of 6 will do best in a 15 to 20 gallon aquarium.
+Lemon Tetras will look particularly nice in a heavily-planted setup and can appear a little washed out if the decor is too sparse.
+These fish will appreciate a few hiding places and dim lighting.

 The aquarium should be heavily planted around the sides and back and have plenty of open water for swimming in the front.
 They seem to do best in an Amazon biotope tank setup.
-In this setup the substrate should consist of river sand.
-Include a decor with driftwood, twisted roots and some dried leaves.
-The leaves will give the tank a natural feel and stain the water like that of their natural habitat.
-Make sure to remove and replace leaves every few weeks.
-Aquarium safe peat can also be added to the filter to give a black water effect.
+In this setup, the substrate should consist of river sand and a decor with driftwood, twisted roots, and some dried leaves.
+The leaves will give the tank a natural feel and stain the water to resemble that of their natural habitat.
+Remove and replace the leaves every few weeks.
+Aquarium-safe peat can also be added to the filter to give a black water effect.

-Minimum Tank Size: 15 gal (57 L) - A fifteen gallon is the smallest size that could house the small school this fish requires to be comfortable and show its best coloration.
+Minimum Tank Size: 15 gal (57 L) - A 15-gallon tank is the smallest size that could house the school this fish requires to be comfortable and show its best coloration.